colluca/paper-template/README.md

 ### Auto-generate results

-If you have any auto-generated results, open `Makefile` and point the `RESULTS_SCRIPT` variable to the result-generating script.
+If you have any auto-generated results, open `Makefile` and add the rules to generate the results in the relevant section at the bottom of the file.
 Make sure the results are generated in the `res` folder, and list all results the paper depends on in the `RESULTS` variable.

 ### Import auxiliary documents